Visgean/dotfiles/README.md

 # .dotfiles

-Most amazing dot files you have ever seen, I meen look at these dots.
+Most amazing dot files you have ever seen, I mean look at these dots.